sixtyfive/de_dmg/README.md

 ### Windows

-See [the current release page](https://github.com/sixtyfive/de_dmg/releases/tag/ancient) for installer files.
+See the [ancient release](https://github.com/sixtyfive/de_dmg/releases/tag/ancient) page for installer files or just download the [zip file](https://github.com/sixtyfive/de_dmg/releases/download/ancient/de_dmg-WindowsXP7810-3264.zip) directly, unzip, run `setup.exe`.

 ## Linux

 Unfortunately, due to the way [Xorg](https://www.x.org/wiki/)-based Linux distributions store keyboard layouts, it's not at all trivial (and probably not advisable in most cases) to create packages that could be installed with one single command, or by simply double-clicking them in a file manager.
 So the following steps will all have to be executed in a terminal window.
 If you don't have experience with such a thing or don't feel comfortable doing it, get a friend to do it.
 If she's got just a little bit of experience with Linux or another Unix-based operating system, chances are this will be easy for her.
-If there are any problems, please do [leave me an Issue](https://github.com/sixtyfive/de_dmg/issues/new).
+If there are any problems, please do open an [Issue](https://github.com/sixtyfive/de_dmg/issues/new).

 ### Prerequisites